Code-4-Community/c4c-dev-docs/docs/organization/structure/e-board.md

     - A beautiful portfolio
     - A passion for helping non-profit organizations

-??? info "Director of Recruitment & Community Engagement"
+??? info "Director of Recruitment"
     The director of recruitment is primarily responsible for overseeing the recruitment process.
 Besides that, they should focus on membership retention by helping out at events and making people feel welcome.

     **Responsibilities**